 The rockets were apparently fairly crude, resembling larger versions of

 fireworks.
-They were approximately 6 feet in length with the body (which
+They were approximately 6 feet long, with the body (which

 carried the mail) 2 feet long.
 They were launched by lighting a touchpaper from